RTradeLtd/temporal-api-documentation/source/includes/lens/_lens_api.md

 # Lens API

 The Lens API is used to perform indexing, and searching of files stored on IPFS through Temporal.
-Lens is *opt-int*, and available without signing up to Temporal.
+Lens is *opt-in*, and available without signing up to Temporal.
 Anything you index is available to the **public** so do not index anything you don't want easily discoverable.
 The search engine is facilitated through [bleve](https://github.com/blevesearch/bleve), while indexing is performed using a mix of text based analysis, Tesseract-OCR, and Tensorflow.

 To access the development API use the following url: